Guidelines for contributors

 - Video or podcast contributions should be approximately 10 minutes and include a written introduction, typed transcript and, if possible, closed caption subtitles.

-- Comprehensive references with links and details that will enable users to follow up must be provided.
+- Comprehensive references with links and details enabling users to follow up must be provided.

 What does the editorial process involve?